 '''

 ====

 protect:

 Use the properties in this section to determine if the

 Protect feature should be enabled.
 If this property is not

 present, the decision is delegated to the Contrast UI.

 enable: false

 -----

 protect.rules

 Use the following properties to set simple rule configurations.

 -----

 rules:

 Define a list of Protect rules to disable in the agent.

 The rules must be formatted as a comma-delimited list.

 disabled rules: NEEDS TO BE SET

 ====

 protect.rules.bot-blocker

-Use the following properties to configure
+Use the following selection to configure if the

-if and how the agent blocks bots.
+agent blocks bots.
+Set to 'true' to enable blocking.